reinvanoyen/aegis/README.md

 #### Extends

 The `extends` tag brings in a template from another file, provides functionality to manipulate the blocks provided by that template and outputs the results.
 In comparison to many template engines an Aegis template is not limited to one extends tag.
-This makes it possible to use the extends tag as some sort of mixin, like in the below example.
+This makes it possible to use the extends tag as some sort of mixin, like in the example below where the header and footer templates are used as smaller parts of the bigger picture.

 header.tpl
 ```html